xuancong84/OpenHomeKaraoke/README.md

 ## Supported Devices

-This _should_ work on all Raspberry Pi devices (multi-core models recommended) and Linux machines. @vicwomg did most development on a Pi Zero W and did as much optimization as he could handle, while I did all the revamp work on Ubuntu/Linux, Mac OS and Windows.
+This _should_ work on Windows, Linux machines and all Raspberry Pi devices (multi-core models recommended). @vicwomg did most development on a Pi Zero W and did as much optimization as he could handle, while I did all the revamp work on Ubuntu/Linux, Mac OS and Windows.
 However, certain things like concurrent downloads and browsing big song libraries might suffer.
-All this runs excellently on a Pi 3 and above.
+All this runs excellently on Windows, Linux and RPi (3 and above).

 ## Installation